-Now in welding, there is a set of language that you need to accustom yourself, it is the welding symbol.
+Now in welding, there is a set of language that you need to accustom yourself to, it is the welding symbols.
 A welding symbol is an effective way to communicate the weld necessity among workers.
-A symbol that contains a few lines, some weird shape, enough words, but so many information.
-While there may be slight varieties in a different region, the syntax usually looks like this:
+A symbol that contains a few lines, some weird shapes, and enough words, but so much information.
+While there may be slight varieties in a different regions, the syntax usually looks like this:

 WELDING SYMBOLS ELEMENTS

-- THE HEAD ARROW: this element is used to pinpoint the exact location of the joint.
-Sometimes the line is not straight but bent to point the specific member of the joint that should be beveled.
+This element is used to pinpoint the exact location of the joint.
+Sometimes the line is not straight but bent to point to the specific member of the joint that should be beveled.

-- CIRCLE INJUNCTION: the circle that centered where the arrow and the reference line intersected is being used to indicate that the weldment is circling the joint.
-Commonly found in fillet weld, where you need to fully weld the joint even to the smallest part of the joint, so basically it’s like welding a pipe which is full round weld is necessary.
+The circle that centered where the arrow and the reference line intersected is being used to indicate that the weldment is circling the joint.
+Commonly found in fillet weld, where you need to fully weld the joint even to the smallest part of the joint, so basically it’s like welding a pipe that is fully round weld is necessary.
 It may or may not be there depending on the design of the joint.